 CIRCL perspectives offer a window into the different worlds of various stakeholders in the cyberlearning community — what drives their work, what they need to be successful, and what they think the community should be doing.
 Share your perspective.

-Roger Azevedo is Professor in the Department of Learning Sciences & Educational Research at the University of Central Florida.
+Roger Azevedo is a professor in the Department of Learning Sciences & Educational Research at the University of Central Florida.
 He is the Lead Scientist for UCF’s Learning Sciences Faculty Cluster Initiative.
 Roger examines the role of cognitive, metacognitive, affective and motivational self-regulatory processes during learning with computer-based learning environments.

 See also the CIRCL Spotlight on Roger’s work.